enkiv2/fern/README.md

 Messages are fetched and added to the local cache if the user requests a fetch (`F`), expands a thread (`t`), requests a particular message by ID (`:open_tid`), or imports history (`:import_history`).
 A save occurs after each manual fetch (once per timeline) or after expanding each thread, and it also occurs upon exit.

+## Viewing images & long messages

+Fern has a pager facility (accessed by pressing `g`).
+Setting a pager allows one to scroll through long messages, and setting a browser allows viewing messages as HTML.
+If the environment variable `BROWSER` is set to `w3m -T text/html -o auto_image=TRUE` and your copy of w3m was built with image support, then you can view images attached to a toot in your terminal by pressing `g`.
+The `BROWSER` environment variable, if it exists, overrides the value of `PAGER`.

 ## Setting up auto-CW rules

 Fern has a facility for automatically applying CWs to incoming toots based on regular expression matching.
 If the original post has a CW, then this adds the new categorizations to the end.
 These CWs are added at display time, so they aren't searchable.